-- We expect the majority of the charges incurred in connection with our Cost Plan will result in cash payments.
-Our restructuring accrual wa\$73 million at December 30, 2018, and we expect to incur additional restructuring and restructuring-related charges of up to\$50 million. - Our purchase obligations at December 30, 2018, some of which relate to research and development activities and capital expenditures, totaled\$3.7 billion and \$499 million for fiscal 2019 and 2020, respectively, and \$309 million thereafter. - Our research and development expenditures were \$1.3 billion in the first three months of fiscal 2019 and \$5.6 billion in fiscal 2018, and we expect to continue to invest heavily in research and development for new technologies, applications and services for voice and data communications. - Cash outflows for capital expenditures were \$152 million in the first three months of fiscal 2019 and \$784 million in fiscal 2018.
-We expect to continue to incur capital expenditures in the future to support our business, including research and development activities. - The EC imposed a fine on us, of which \$1.2 billion was accrued at December 30, 2018 (based on the exchange rate at December 30, 2018, including related foreign currency gains and accrued interest).
+- Our purchase obligations at March 31, 2019, some of which relate to research and development activities and capital expenditures, totaled\$2.9 billion and \$637 million for fiscal 2019 and 2020, respectively, and \$487 million thereafter. - Our research and development expenditures were \$2.6 billion in the first six months of fiscal 2019 and \$5.6 billion in fiscal 2018, and we expect to continue to invest heavily in research and development for new technologies, applications and services for voice and data communications. - Cash outflows for capital expenditures were\$322 million in the first six months of fiscal 2019 and \$784 million in fiscal 2018.
+We expect to continue to incur capital expenditures in the future to support our business, including research and development activities. - The EC imposed a fine on us, of which \$1.1 billion was accrued at March 31, 2019 (based on the exchange rate atMarch 31, 2019, including related foreign currency gains and accrued interest).
 In the third quarter of 2018, we provided financial guarantees in lieu of cash payment to satisfy the obligation while we appeal the EU's decision.
-The fine is accruing interest at a rate of 1.50% per annum while it is outstanding.

-- In August 2019, we have the option to acquire (and the minority owner has the option to sell) the minority ownership interest in the RF360 Holdings joint venture for \$1.15 billion.
-The accreted value of such amount was included in other current liabilities at December 30, 2018. - We expect to continue making strategic investments and acquisitions, the amounts of which could vary significantly, to open new opportunities for our technologies, obtain development resources, grow our patent portfolio or pursue new businesses.
+The fine is accruing interest at a rate of 1.50% per annum while it is outstanding. - Beginning on August 4, 2019, for a period of 60 days, we have the option to acquire (and the minority owner has the option to sell) the minority ownership interest in the RF360 Holdings joint venture for \$1.15 billion, and we expect one of such options to be exercised during this period.
+At March 31, 2019 and September 30, 2018, the accreted value of such amount was included in other current liabilities. - We expect to continue making strategic investments and acquisitions, the amounts of which could vary significantly, to open new opportunities for our technologies, obtain development resources, grow our patent portfolio or pursue new businesses.

 Further, regulatory authorities in certain jurisdictions continue to investigate our business practices and institute proceedings against us, including the lawsuit filed against us by the United States Federal Trade Commission (FTC), which trial took place in January 2019, and other regulatory authorities may do so in the future.
-Additionally, certain of our direct and indirect customers and licensees, including Apple, have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
+Additionally, certain of our direct and indirect customers and licensees, have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
 Unfavorable resolutions of one or more of these matters have had and could in the future have a material adverse effect on our business, revenues, results of operations, financial condition and cash flows.
 See "Notes to Condensed Consolidated Financial Statements, Note 6.
 Commitments and Contingencies" and "Risk Factors" in this Quarterly Report.